couchbaselabs/ToDoLite-Web/README.md

   http://localhost:3000/signup
   ```
   The app server will attempt to connect to the Sync Gateway admin REST API on `http://localhost:4985`.
-3. Login with the credentials of the user created
+3. Login with the credentials of the created user on:

   ```
   http://localhost:3000/login